vatstack/docs/validations.md

 Businesses which are registered in the Value Added Tax Register are required to add the letters ‘MVA’ as a suffix to their organization number.
 The organization number has 9 digits.
 Example **999999999MVA**.

-Vatstack detects a Norwegian VAT number by its prefix ‘NO’ in your request and validate it against the [Central Coordinating Register](https://www.brreg.no/om-oss/oppgavene-vare/alle-registrene-vare/om-enhetsregisteret/).
+Vatstack detects a Norwegian VAT number by its suffix ‘MVA’ in your request and validates it against the [Central Coordinating Register](https://www.brreg.no/om-oss/oppgavene-vare/alle-registrene-vare/om-enhetsregisteret/).
 Our announcement has more details about [Norwegian VAT number validations](https://vatstack.com/articles/norway-vat-number-validation).

 ### Switzerland